valeryozenne/Tuto_GT/Part2/README.md

 ## A brief description of the class used to store readout, kspace or image data

-The data structures in the gadgetron vary during reconstruction.
+The data structures in the Gadgetron vary during reconstruction.
 It is important to differenciate, the class or common structures

 * used to store a unit of readout that would feed into a buffer
 * used to store a unit of data that would feed into a reconstruction